Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 ### Connecting an AXI4-Lite Compliant Custom Slave IP

-In this section, you will connect an AXI4-Lite compliant custom slave peripheral IP that you created in [Example Project: Creating Peripheral IP](#example-project-creating-peripheral-ip).
+In this section, you will connect the AXI4-Lite compliant custom slave peripheral IP that you created in [Example Project: Creating Peripheral IP](#example-project-creating-peripheral-ip).

-1. Open the Vivado project you previously created in [Example Project:
-    Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#example-project-creating-a-new-embedded-project-with-zynq-soc).
+1. Open the Vivado project you previously created in [Example Project: Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#example-project-creating-a-new-embedded-project-with-zynq-soc).

 2. Add the custom IP to the existing design.
 Right-click the Diagram view and select **Add IP**.

-3. Type blink into the search view.
+3. Type "blink" into the search view.
 Blink_v1.0 appears.
 Double-click the IP to add it to the design.

 4. Click **Run Connection Automation** to make automatic port connections.

 5. With the **All Automation** box checked by default, click **OK** to make the connections.
-Your new IP is automatically connected but the leds output port is unconnected.
+Your new IP is automatically connected, but the ``leds`` output port is disconnected.

 6. Right-click the **leds** port and select **Make External**.

     ![](./media/image98.jpeg)

 7. In the Flow Navigator view, navigate to **RTL Analysis** and select **Open Elaborated Design**.

 8. Click **OK**.

-9. After the elaborated design opens, click the **I/O Ports** window and expand **All ports→ led_0**.
+9. After the elaborated design opens, click the **I/O Ports** window and expand **All ports → led_0**.

     ![](./media/image99.png)

-10. Edit the led port settings as follows:
+10. Edit the ``leds`` port settings as follows:

     | Port Name | I/O Std  | Package Pin |
     | --------- | -------- | ----------- |